sakoht/data-provenance/provenance/README.md

 in this path structure, what they signify, and how they are handled.

-##### `provenance-values`:
+##### `provenance-values-typed` & `provenance-values-deflated`:
 ```
-functions/com.cibo.provenance.Add/1.0/provenance-values/690bd39b1116c99020ee054e2b7db238a76f0d19
+functions/com.cibo.provenance.Add/1.0/provenance-values-deflated/0f2bbc4919dd3e9272fb8f5b77058940d0b658eb
+functions/com.cibo.provenance.Add/1.0/provenance-values-typed/690bd39b1116c99020ee054e2b7db238a76f0d19
 ```
+The provenance-values-typed path captures all "full" `FunctionCallResultWithProvenance` after deflating all of the inputs.

+The provenance-values-deflated then captures the `FunctionCallResultWithProvenanceDeflated` made from it.
+This keeps the ID of its full-formed predecessor.

-The provenance-values path captures all "full" FunctionCallResultWithProvenance after converting to FunctionCallResultWithProvenanceDeflated.
-The deflated version of the call decomposes the full tree into separate objects so that long provenance does not result in larger and larger entries in the history chain.
+The deflated version is then used when recording this path as an input to other calls.
+This lets us decomposes the full tree into separate objects so that long provenance does not result in larger and larger entries in the history chain.
 The deflated version also only requires that the output type be instantiatable in the application, so it can bridge across libraries.

 This is a small object, as the output value and input values are all stored as SHA1s in the core `data/` tree.